hyoneekim/RSVP-app/README.md

 This app was created to celebrate a very special occasion: Elias's 1st birthday!
 It is a practical, real-world application designed to simplify the RSVP process for our guests.
 You can explore it live at [RSVP App on Render](https://rsvp-app-e7za.onrender.com/).

-Test automation script has been added.
-You can check the test result below.
+Robot Framework for test automation script has been added.
+You can check the details and the test result below.

 ## Features